Vicente Blanco Gaspar: Writer

 Among the articles written by Blanco Gaspar are "Differential Voting Strength" published in the collective work Essays in Honor of Louis B. Sohn, Contemporary Issues in International Law, a publication with articles by 23 former collaborators of the professor Louis B. Sohn from around the world.
 Other articles have been published in specialized magazines on international policy issues such as Mediterranean Security Problems.
 Aspects of Security in the Eastern Mediterranean: The Suez Crisis published in the International Policy Magazine of the Institute of Political Studies, or the article "Transboundary pollution in the OECD and its impact on Maritime Law" in the collective publication Liber Amicorum: Legal Studies in Homage to Professor Dr. Antonio Rodríguez Sastre, in recognition of the president of the Spanish section of International Law Association.

 Among the books published by Blanco Gaspar are The United Kingdom in Europe with a prologue by Michael Portillo on the succession of events described in the book.
 In the prologue on International Law, Community and European Union Professor Antonio Rodríguez Sastre considers that the book is necessary to promote a global analysis of the relationships between homogeneous legal fields.
 Professor Roger Fisher, prefaced The Bases of European Unity.
 The Weighted Vote includes two Greek precedents of weighted voting systems, the Liga of Licia that lasted from 168 BC to 50 AD and the Amphictyonic council.

 Lawyer

 Blanco Gaspar was a lawyer, approved to practice before the New York State Court of Appeals, at Sullivan & Cromwell on Wall Street between 1967 and 1968.
-He worked especially with John R. Stevenson in the dispute over the dam called Gut Dam between the US and Canada regarding the contamination by Canada of the waters of the Saint Lawrence River, in which Sullivan & Cromwell acted as counsel for Canada.
+He worked especially with John R. Stevenson in the dispute over the dam called Gut Dam between the US and Canada regarding the contamination by Canada of the waters of the St. Lawrence River, in which Sullivan & Cromwell acted as counsel for Canada.